-I will make in-line comments in the manuscript using Track Changes.
+I will make in-line suggestions in the manuscript using Track Changes (ask if you would like me to include margin comments explaining changes for learning purposes).
 My line editing service is likely the best fit for you if you’ve had several beta readers look at your book, have incorporated feedback and done a round of edits yourself already; you’re past the point of deleting or rewriting huge sections, and your book needs tightening up at a sentence level.

-I can can also combine developmental, line, and copy edits into one service.
-I only recommend doing this if your book doesn’t need a lot of large, structural changes (because line and copy edits are wasted if you are going to be deleting and rewriting pages of text).
-And your book will still need a proofread afterwards.
+Yes.
+I can can combine developmental and line edits, plus I will correct spelling, punctuation, and grammar, into one service for $0.025 USD/word.
+However, I only recommend doing this if your book doesn’t need a lot of large, structural changes (because line and copy edits are wasted if you are going to be deleting and rewriting pages of text).
+Your book will still need a proofread afterwards.

 I specialize in science fiction, fantasy, and select nonfiction.
 For fiction, I will work on adult, NA, YA, and middle grade stories, and I give priority to diverse voices.
 As a disabled and bisexual woman, I particularly love to see that representation.